-RAI to RAI-CI toward NET (RACI).
-The H2TU-C-231 List 1F in conjunction with the H2TU-R-402 List 4 supports the RAI-CI function.
+RAI to RAI-CI toward NET.
+The H2TU-C-388 List 1F in conjunction with the H2TU-R-402 List 4 support the RAI-CI function.

-The RAI-CI signal is a RAI signal which contains a signature indicating that an LOF or AIS failure has occurred in the customer installation (CI) at the H2TU-R unit and that the defect or failure which caused the origination of that RAI is not found in the signal from the network.
-Therefore, RAI-CI is transmitted toward the network when the following two conditions are simultaneously true at the point from which RAI-CI originated (at the H2TU-R, towards the network):
+The RAI-CI signal is a RAI signal which contains a signature indicating that an AIS failure has occurred in the customer installation (CI) at the H2TU-R unit, and that the defect or failure which caused the origination of that RAI is not found in the signal from the network.
+Therefore, RAI-CI is transmitted toward the network when two conditions are simultaneously true at the point from which RAI-CI originated (at the H2TU-R, toward the network):

-- RAI is received from the CI. - No LOF, LOS, or AIS failure is detected in the signal received from the network.
+- RAI is received from the CI. - No LOS or AIS failure is detected in the signal received from the network.